codeplaysoftware/computecpp-sdk/demos/README.md

 make
 ```

-Then navigate to the `Cinder-ImGui` folder where you have to change the commit of the `imgui` dependency. \
+Then navigate to the Cinder-ImGui folder where you have to change the
+commit of  the `imgui` dependency.
+This is required because imgui has
+made changes with which Cinder-ImGui doesn't seem to have caught up yet.

-After `cd lib/imgui`, checkout the working commit as follows:
+To checkout the working commit of imgui, after `cd lib/imgui`, execute:

 ```
-git checkout df8a9c49eb6d9f134411eeffa0441f561aec3967
+git checkout df8a9c4
 ```

 ## Building